-Step 3: Appeal to Village Manager
+Step 2: Appeal to Village Manager

-If the grievance is not settled at Step 2, the Chapter may submit a written appeal to the Village Manager within seven (7) days after receipt of the Step 2 answer.
-A meeting between the Village Manager, or the Village Manager's designee, and a Chapter representative will be held at a mutually agreeable time.
+If the grievance is not settled at Step 1, the Union or the Sergeant may submit a written appeal to the Village Manager within seven (7) days after receipt of the Step 2 answer or within seven (7) days of when the answer in Step 2 was due.
+A meeting between the Village Manager, or the Village Manager's designee, and the Sergeant and the Union will be held at a mutually agreeable time.
 If no settlement is reached at such meeting, the Village Manager, or the Village Manager's designee, shall provide a written response within ten (10) days of the meeting.
-Such response shall be final.